videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/render-media/display-video.md

 #### `2.1 Mirror Local Video View`

-If you wish to show the mirror view of the local participant, you can pass boolean value to `mirror` property of RTCView.
+If you want to display the mirror view of the local participant, you can pass a boolean value to `mirror` property of RTCView.

 ```js
 const ParticipantView = ({ participantId }) => {